Sexual Harassment At Workachkarlaw-admin

-Sexual harassment occurs across all employment contexts; however, it is more common in certain professions, such as male-dominated industries, service industries, and in isolated workplace environments, such as for housekeepers or live-in caregivers.
-Women and minorities also tend to be more vulnerable when it comes to experiencing sexual harassment.
+Workplace sexual harassment occurs across all employment contexts; however, it is more common in certain professions, such as male-dominated industries, service industries, and in isolated workplace environments, such as for housekeepers or live-in caregivers.
+Women and minorities also tend to be more vulnerable when it comes to experiencing sexual harassment at work.

 What is Sexual Harassment?